elastic/opentelemetry/docs/manual-configuration.md

 # Manually configure the Elastic Distribution for OpenTelemetry Collector
-Collecting logs and host metrics with the Elastic OTel Collector without using the [guided onboarding](guided-onboarding.md) requires some manual configuration.
+Collecting logs and host metrics with the Elastic Distribution for OpenTelemetry Collector without using the [guided onboarding](guided-onboarding.md) requires some manual configuration.

 ## Before you begin
 The Elastic OTel collector has the following requirements and limitations: